dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Before deploying Docker to our development environments the setup we had in simply put, was not very efficient and scalable when working in a team.
+Before deploying Docker to our development environments the setup we had in simply put, was not very efficient and scalable when working in a team environment.

 Our team is relatively small and the amount of projects each our developer has to work on or maintain at any given time relative to our team size is quite